 emission factors

-The emissions factors listed in condition 34.a.iii are not enforceable limits unless otherwise specified in this permit.
+The emissions factors listed in Condition 34.a.iii are not enforceable limits unless otherwise specified in this permit.

-Compliance with PSELs must be determined using the calculations contained in condition 34.a.ii using the monitored parameters recorded during the reporting period and the emission factors contained in condition 34.a.iii, unless the permittee elects to pay emission fees based on actual emissions using a verified emission factor determined in accordance with OAR 340-220-0170.
+Compliance with PSELs must be determined using the calculations contained in Condition 34.a.ii using the monitored parameters recorded during the reporting period and the emission factors contained in Condition 34.a.iii, unless the permittee elects to pay emission fees based on actual emissions using a verified emission factor determined in accordance with OAR 340-220-0170.
 If the permittee is paying on actual emissions based on a verified emission factor, the verified emission factor must be used for determining compliance with the PSEL in accordance with Condition 23.

 Unless otherwise stated, all emissions calculations for the purpose of determining compliance with short term PSELs must be performed within 7 days following the short term PSEL time period.